williballenthin/python-idb/readme.md

 support for the following features are feasible and planned, but not yet implemented:

   - compressed databases
-  - .i64 files
   - performance (there's no caching yet for code clarity)
-  - databases from versions other than v6.95
+  - databases from versions other than v6.95 and v7.0b
   - parsing TIL section